isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 If you are a party to a Contract of National Interest and wish to renegotiate the price of the contract, please serve and lodge a **Notice of Negotiation for Contract of National Interest**.

-For more details on how to serve and lodge **Notice of Negotiation for Contract of National Interest**, please refer here <hyperlink to (4) Process relating to contracts affecting essential services and national interest>
+For more details on how to serve and lodge **Notice of Negotiation for Contract of National Interest**, please refer [here](/realign/process-essential-services).

 ### <a name="4landlord">Landlord Hardship Relief</a> <a href="#s4" title="Return to top">↩</a> ###